Last Updated on

 Although both Points Programmes and Reward and Recognition Programmes can be used to great effect, they’re not ‘one size fits all’.
 Deciding which option is the right one for your brand is a decision which should be based on a number of factors including your product or service, your target audience and your particular sector of industry.
 Here, we take a look at some really important things to consider when choosing the right programme for your brand.

-Flying high with points
+Rewarding customer loyalty with Flying high points

 Airlines are perfectly placed for points programmes due to the fact that they process a really high volume of transactions.
 Similarly, businesses such as hotels and large retailers also benefit from the consistency and scalability offered by points programmes on a worldwide basis.
 One of the most important parts of a points programme is currency transparency – customers should always know how to earn points and the number of points needed in order to reap particular rewards.
 This transparency and customer control is vital for the success of any points programme.